sravantummala/git-play-ground/git_commands.md

 ------------------------
 ans:
 -----
-1.First you need to create branch locally.
+>First you need to create branch locally.
-2.git branch <branch name>= creates new branch locally.
+>git branch <branch name>= creates new branch locally.
-3.Then you need to push branch to remote repo via git push -u origin <branch name> = creates new branch on remote repo.
+>Then you need to push branch to remote repo via git push -u origin <branch name> = creates new branch on remote repo.